2025 Solar Incentives Guide for Racine, WI - Tax Credits & Rebates

 EcoWatch's Racine, WI Solar Incentives FAQs

-You should plan to talk to someone from the company that installed your solar system – or call a local Racine solar installer — to learn about which incentives you might qualify for.
+You should plan to talk to a representative from the company that installed your solar panels – or get in touch with a local Racine solar installer — to learn about which incentives you may qualify for.
 If your system was installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
 Solar systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

-To find a top-rated solar panel installer, check out our guide to Racine's best solar panel companies.
+To discover the best solar panel installers near you, read our article on Racine's best solar panel companies.

 When does the federal solar tax credit end?